-Saint-Petersburg Edition 2017 Rules for the Cargo Handling Gear of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2017.
+Saint-Petersburg Edition 2020 Rules for the Cargo Handling Gear of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2020.

-The international requirements related to the cargo handling gear of Sea-Going Ships have been taken into consideration.
+The international requirements related to the cargo handling gear of sea-going ships have been taken into consideration.

-The Rules are published in electronic format and hard copy in Russian and English.
-In case of discrepancies between the Russian and English versions, the Russian version shall prevail.
+The Rules are published in electronic format in Russian and English.